 There are two places in which the audience is requested to participate in Orchestral Theatre II: Re

-The conductor will rehearse the audience for several minutes just before the piece, and establish a method of cueing; he will raise his left arm to signal that the audience's.
+The conductor will rehearse the audience for several minutes just before the piece, and establish a method of cueing; he will raise his left arm to signal the audience's participation.

 1. Near the beginning of the work, the audience is to hum along with the players on the single note 'D,' or 're'.